 Any intentional outside intervention is considered assistance to a rider or horse and is penalised by elimination.
 This includes but is not limited to:

-- Assistance by voice, signs, etc - Where background music is provided by organisers riders are not permitted to request specific music, or music at specific times. - Any assistance to get the horse into the dressage arena or the area directly around the arena including being led by another horse around the arena. - Mounted riders may have their horse attached to a lead line when at walk when proceeding to or from the warm up area or competition area but not in or around the competition arena.
-This will be considered outside assistance and will entail elimination. - Not applicable for Riders with exemption cards.
-Refer to rule 2.18
+- a) assistance by voice, signs, etc - b) where background music is provided by organisers riders are not permitted to request specific music, or music at specific times - c) any assistance to get the horse into the dressage arena or the area directly around the arena including being led by another horse around the arena - d) mounted riders may have their horse attached to a lead line when at walk when proceeding to or from the warm up area or competition area but not in or around the competition arena.
+This will be considered outside assistance and will entail elimination - e) not applicable for riders with exemption cards.
+Refer to rule 5.18